Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 The family plot on Hjörleifshöfði and the cairn

-I have written more about them a little further on in this travel-blog.
-As I had done this hike clockwise I first reached the highest peak and the family plot, and while descending again I visited the ruins of the old farms of these former inhabitants on Hjörleifshöfði.
+I have written more about them a little further on in this travel blog.
+As I had done this hike clockwise, I first reached the highest peak and the family plot, and, on the way down, I visited the ruins of the old farms of these former inhabitants on Hjörleifshöfði.

-There is also a peak-shaped monument in the liking of a large cairn.
+There is also a peak-shaped monument in the likeness of a large cairn.
 It was built by Danish surveyors.
-You can see this monument from afar and even when driving by on ring-road 1.
+You can see this monument from afar and even when driving by on Ring Road 1.

 On to of Hjörleifshöfði - the big cairn